micropython/micropython/docs/rp2/tutorial/pio.rst

 channels, PIO(Programmable Input Ouput) comes into play.
 Also, typical micropython devices make use of a technique called bit banging in which pins are rapidly turned on and off to transmit data.
-This makes the entire process very slow as the processor concentrates on bit banging rather than exceuting any other process.
+This makes the entire process very slow as the processor concentrates on bit banging rather than excecuting any other process.
 However, PIO allows it to carry on with the bit banging process while the processor resources are used for executing some other work.